 But how do they make those purchases?
 Through a fairly new feature called shoppable posts that Instagram introduced testing in late 2016 and officially launched globally in 2018.

 When selling on Instagram, you can also connect your product catalog like you can on Facebook since the platforms are linked together.
 But the user experience for the customer is different.
 There’s no pro to using shoppable posts on Instagram over the Facebook Product Catalog.
 It’s just simply a user preference.
-So it’s important to really know your target audience when choose which social media platform to sell on.
+So it’s important to really know your target audience when choosing which social media platform to sell on.

 You will know when you see a shoppable post on Instagram because it will have a small shopping bag icon.
 When a user taps one of these posts, he/she will then see the name of the item and the price.
 Tap it again, and you’ll get even more info.
 Then if you like what you see, you can make a purchase right there in the Instagram app!